tahasite/shortlink-manager/README.md

 ## Features

+- Create short links in three different modes: Automatic, Custom, and Fixed.
+- High-speed creation of short links, both individually and in bulk.
-- Easy setup and installation process.
+- Easy management and editing of links via the admin panel.
 - Multi-language support (Farsi and English).
 - Manage redirects and track link usage.
 - Simple user interface for better management.